 Western Dental enters clear aligner market

-ORANGE, Calif., U.S.: Western Dental & Orthodontics has launched a proprietary clear aligner system that will only be available at its chain of dental offices.
-The company says that orthodontic treatment with its new ClearArc aligner will be planned and led by trained orthodontists and will still cost 40% less than treatment with the leading competitor’s brand.
+ORANGE, Calif., U.S.: Western Dental & Orthodontics has launched a clear aligner system that will only be available at its chain of dental offices.
+The company says that treatment with its new ClearArc aligner will be planned and led by trained orthodontists.

 ClearArc is being made available at Western Dental’s 233 offices in California in January, and a rollout of the clear aligner system to its dental offices in Arizona, Nevada and Texas is slated for February.
 In a note to the press, the company said that the aligner is the result of extensive research and testing that aimed to develop a clear aligner system that was both superior and affordable.